kriskowal/kriskowal.com/content/naming-things.md

 2. The name is among the shortest of all concise names, and no shorter.
 3. The name is the funniest of short, concise names.

+Corollary: Abbreviations are inevitably ambiguous.
+Don’t make me guess whether or how you abbreviated or contracted a name, or if you elided every other vowel.
+Do not make me guess.

 Also, names do not appear in isolation.
 The best names participate in systems of names.

-Abbreviations are inevitably ambiguous.
-Don’t make me guess whether or how you abbreviated or contracted a name, or if you elided every other vowel.
-Do not make me guess.

 # The Laws of Systems of Names in Computer Science